AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/usage/run_ferrox.rst

      TimeIntegratorOrder = 2 for second-order Predictor-Corrector time integrator for the TDGL equation

+* ``use_sundials`` (`integer`, 0 or 1)
+      This integer parameter enables the user to decide whether or not they want to run FerroX with the Sundials library.
+Note that this parameter takes on a default value of 0 (disable Sundials).

 * ``plot_int`` (`integer`)
     This string defines the timesteps at which data is dumped.
     Use a negative number or 0 to disable data dumping.